MicrosoftDocs/customer-insights/ci-docs/data/diagnostics.md

 ---
 title: "Export diagnostic logs (preview)"
-description: "Learn how to send logs to Microsoft Azure Monitor." ms.date: 03/20/2023 ms.reviewer: mhart ms.topic: article
+description: "Learn how to send logs to Microsoft Azure Monitor." ms.date: 09/01/2023 ms.reviewer: mhart ms.topic: article
 author: brndkfr
 ms.author: bkief
-searchScope:
-  - ci-system-diagnostic
-  - customerInsights
 ---

 # Export diagnostic logs (preview)

 [!INCLUDE [consolidated-sku](./includes/consolidated-sku.md)]

-Forward logs from Customer Insights using Azure Monitor.
+Forward logs from Dynamics 365 Customer Insights - Data using Azure Monitor.
 Azure Monitor resource logs let you monitor and send logs to [Azure Storage](https://azure.microsoft.com/services/storage/), [Azure Log Analytics](/azure/azure-monitor/logs/log-analytics-overview), or stream them to [Azure Event Hubs](https://azure.microsoft.com/services/event-hubs/).

 Customer Insights sends the following event logs:

 - **Audit Events**
-  - **APIEvent** - enables change tracking via the Dynamics 365 Customer Insights UI.
+  - **APIEvent** - enables change tracking via the Customer Insights - Data UI.
 - **Operational Events**
   - **WorkflowEvent** - lets you set up [data sources](data-sources.md), [unify](data-unification.md), [enrich](enrichment-hub.md), and [export](export-manage.md) data into other systems.
 These steps can be done individually (for example, trigger a single export).
 They can also run orchestrated (for example, data refresh from data sources that trigger the unification process, which will pull in enrichments and export the data into another system).
 For more information, see the [WorkflowEvent Schema](#workflow-event-schema).
-  - **APIEvent** - sends all API calls of the customers instance to Dynamics 365 Customer Insights.
+  - **APIEvent** - sends all API calls of the environment.
 For more information, see the [APIEvent Schema](#api-event-schema).

 ## Set up the diagnostic settings

 ### Prerequisites

 - An active [Azure Subscription](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go/).
-- [Administrator](permissions.md#admin) permissions in Customer Insights.
+- [Administrator](permissions.md#admin) permissions in Customer Insights - Data.
 - A valid resource on Azure that follows the [destination requirements](/azure/azure-monitor/platform/diagnostic-settings#destination-requirements) for Azure Storage, Azure Event Hub, or Azure Log Analytics.
 - [Contributor and User Access Administrator role](/azure/role-based-access-control/role-assignments-portal) on the destination resource on Azure.
 The resource can be an Azure Data Lake Storage account, an Azure Event Hub, or an Azure Log Analytics workspace.
-This permission is necessary while configuring diagnostic settings in Customer Insights, but it can be changed after successful setup.
+This permission is necessary while configuring diagnostic settings, but it can be changed after successful setup.
 - At least the **Reader** role on the resource group the resource belongs to.

 ### Set up diagnostics with Azure Monitor

-1. In Customer Insights, go to **Settings** > **System** and select the **Diagnostics** tab.
+1. In Customer Insights - Data, go to **Settings** > **System** and select the **Diagnostics** tab.

 1. Select **Add destination**.